-The ILO paper, underlines that, as a whole, Poverty Reduction Strategies are more sensitive to the Decent Work agenda with more thorough employment-related analyses and a significant, although still very uneven from country to country, improvement of social constituents participation in the development phase (ibid: para.
+The ILO paper underlines that, as a whole, Poverty Reduction Strategies are more sensitive to the Decent Work agenda with more thorough employment-related analyses and a significant, although still very uneven from country to country, improvement of social constituents participation in the development phase (ILO, 2007: para.
 13-15).
 Indeed, these points are convincingly illustrated by country examples as well as by a table, provided in the annex to the report, which shows, for each country in which ILO played a role, the PRSP Decent Work strategic entry points and actionable areas together with the modalities of constituents' participation.

-Concurrence with the ILO analysis of the results obtained to date is declared in virtually all the statements made during the debate - both from social constituents and member states, with the European Union being perhaps the most vocal in affirming that: 'the new generation of Poverty Reduction Strategies have become much more sensitive to decent work goals by seeking the achievement of the internationally agreed development goals, especially poverty eradication, full employment and social integration' and that 'the ILO can indeed claim its share in this positive outcome.'
-(European Union, 2008).
+Concurrence with the ILO analysis of the results obtained to date is declared in virtually all the statements made during the debate - both from social constituents and member states, with the European Union being perhaps the most vocal in affirming that "the new generation of Poverty Reduction Strategies have become much more sensitive to decent work goals by seeking the achievement of the internationally agreed development goals, especially poverty eradication, full employment and social integration" and that "the ILO can indeed claim its share in this positive outcome" (European Union, 2008).

 At the same time, however, the ILO analysis has to recognize that several significant challenges remain both in terms of shaping the PRSP policy matrix and in terms of facilitating the constituents' meaningful participation.
-In particular (ibid: para 36):
+In particular, the following points are noted (ILO, 2007: para 36):

-- '[E]mployment and poverty linkage, considered within all dimensions of the development policy such as macroeconomic, trade, financial and investment policies, are present in very few PRS processes.
-Nor are systematic efforts made to determine the employment intensity of different patterns and rates of growth and impact on poverty'. - The latter analysis is hardly ever becoming part of the PRSP development process even when available, being 'seldom put forward for public policy debate and within the participatory space underlying the PRS'. - 'The notion of an integrated strategy to provide social protection to all is receiving increasing attention, but PRSPs have rarely developed and operational long term strategy for attaining the goal of social protection for all'. - Although specific rights such as those related to ender equality and child labour receive a significant degree of prominence, still to date 'rights at work are not discussed systemically in PRSP documents'.
+- The linkage between employment and poverty and its articulation along multiple dimensions of the development policy such as macroeconomic, trade, financial and investment policies - receives a significant level of attention in very few PRS processes. - Very seldom are systematic efforts made to determine the employment intensity of different patterns and rates of growth and their differential impact on poverty.
+Even when this analysis is made, it hardly ever becomes part of the PRSP development process and very rarely is put forward for public policy debate and within the participatory space underlying the PRSP.

+- While the notion of an integrated strategy to provide social protection to all is receiving increasing attention, PRSPs have rarely developed and operational long term strategy to realize this goal. - Although specific rights such as those related to gender equality and child labour receive a significant degree of prominence, still to date rights at work are not discussed in PRSP documents in a systematic way.